Ms-Ainebyona/Chest-Opacity-project/README.md

 Predicting chest opacity
-Final copy of chest opacity.
-Contains the classification report and confusion matrix for dataset 2.
-It also contains the predictions oon the unknown images.
+Consider the python file named FINAL CHEST OPACITY MODEL.ipynb.
+A classification report for results on Accuracy, Precision, Recall and F1 score on dataset 2 has been attached.
+A csv file containing the file name and the diagnosis on each image by the model for the unknown images that were in dataset 1 has been attached.